johanley/postscript-notes/README.md

 ## Tools
 * [Ghostscript](https://www.ghostscript.com/) for creating, viewing, and converting PS files, and related tasks.
 Very commonly used when developing with PS.
 * Adobe Distiller in Adobe Acrobat converts PS files to PDF files.
+(I haven't used this yet, so I don't know much about it.)

 ## PS as a Programming Language